Rheinmetall: Post 2022

-In 2023 and early 2024, an Indian public-owned company, Munitions India, exported 500 tonnes of explosive to Germany's Rheinmetall.
-An initial shipment of 144 tonnes of explosive was done in October 2023.
+In 2023 and early 2024, an Indian public-owned company, Munitions India, exported 500 tonnes of explosives to Germany's Rheinmetall.
+An initial shipment of 144 tonnes of explosive was sent in October 2023.
 Two additional shipments were undertaken with the final shipment in March 2024.
-In 2024, it was repoorted an additional 200,000 artillery shells were to be manufactured at a new plant in Unterlüß.
+In 2024, it was reported 200,000 artillery shells were to be manufactured at a new plant in Unterlüß.
 In 2024, Rheinmetall signed a deal with Lithuania to build a 155 mm artillery ammunition plant.
-The company will invest around €180m and the plant will be jointly owned by Rheinmetall and the Lithuanian government.
+The company will invest around €180 million and the plant will be jointly owned by Rheinmetall and the Lithuanian government.
 The plant is being built in Baisogala and is expected to be operational in mid-2026.
 In September 2025 a similar 155 mm ammunition plant was announced to be built by Rheinmetall in Latvia.
 In July 2024, US intelligence services claimed to have foiled a Russian plot to assassinate Armin Papperger (CEO and chairman of the executive board).

 In May 2025, the Indian Reliance Group agreed to provide Rheinmetall with explosives and ammunition.
 The deal included the supply of raw materials as well as the production of munitions at a facility in India.
 The businesses also announced a strategic partnership to work on several joint areas of business.
 Rheinmetall Waffe Munition GmbH placed an export order worth ₹600 crore from Reliance Defence.
 The contract is a part of the larger strategic partnership with the same company.

 In September 2025, the company acquired the ship producer and shipyards of Blohm+Voss.
+They also agreed to establish joint production of 155 MM artillery in Ukraine.

+In October 2025, the company formalized partnership with a US defense and critifcal materials company Solugen based out of Houston, Texas to expand the availability of new and affordable, U.S.-made energetics to support faster adoption of advanced energetics across the defense sector.